10 days / 9 nights

 Optional: Snorkel “the tunnels” (add US$150)

-An alternative option today is to get back in the water, to snorkel one of the gems of the Galapagos archipelago; Los Tuneles.
+If you think sleeping sharks, seahorses, sea turtles and strange lava tunnel formations sound intriguing then you’re going to need your mask, snorkel, and flippers, because you get all that and more at Los Tuneles.
+Also called Cabo Rosa, this area is about one hour from town was created when lava flows reached the ocean, forming tunnels, arches, and sheltered bays perfect for snorkelling.
 We’ll take a boat ride to the tunnels, where you’ll see an intricate network of arches and islets all formed from past lava eruptions.
-There are a few spots to walk on the rocks, though the main activity is snorkelling to explore the water channels, where you’ll see sleeping reef sharks, hungry sea turtles, colourful starfish and tiny seahorses!
+There are a few spots to walk on the rocks, though the main activity is snorkelling to explore the water channels, where you’ll see sleeping reef sharks, hungry sea turtles, colourful starfish, and tiny seahorses!
 In terms of biodiversity, this is one of the very best spots in the Galapagos Islands.

 Santa Cruz Island / Tortuga Bay